 Left to the stewardship of Mount Saint Mary's University, the Doheny Mansion and all of the surrounding properties on historic Chester Place now form the University's downtown campus.

 TOURS: Explore and learn more about this storied mansion through our program of public and private tours.
+Tour dates for 2020 will be posted on February 1.

 DOHENY DOCENTS: Take the opportunity to learn more about the mansion and share it as a volunteer docent.